rinkley1/fantasy-baseball/README.md

 When it comes down to it, I wanted to create a line chart that traces each team's win percentage week by week.
 I don't know how to do a chart in Python, but I can in Excel.
 So this writes the csv that I can then use in Excel to make a graph.
-Cool.

 ## But classes...
-I'm gonna say this right off the bat (baseball pun): I don't fully understand classes yet.
+I'm going to say this right off the bat (baseball pun): I don't fully understand classes in Python yet.
-I originally wrote this without classes, and honestly I believe it's better without them, but the practice is worth it.
+I originally wrote this without classes — and honestly I believe it's better without them — but the practice is worth it.
 I think.

 # The data